GE2025: PSP to field tech veteran Harish Pillay in Bukit Gombak SMC

 SINGAPORE: The Progress Singapore Party (PSP) said on Saturday (Apr 19) that it will field veteran technologist Harish Pillay, 65, in Bukit Gombak SMC for the upcoming General Election.

+Mr Pillay previously contested in Tanjong Pagar GRC under the PSP banner in the 2020 election.
+He is also a former member of the party's central executive committee.

-Mr Pillay has over four decades of experience in technology, education and civic innovation, according to the party's press release.
-He holds a master’s degree in computer science and electrical and computer engineering from Oregon State University and was an early contributor to ARPAnet, the precursor to today's Internet.
+He holds a master’s degree in computer science and electrical and computer engineering from Oregon State University and was an early contributor to ARPAnet, the precursor to today's Internet, according to the party's press release.

 In 1993, Mr Pillay co-founded the Singapore Linux Users’ Group.
 He also played a key role in establishing Red Hat’s presence in the Asia-Pacific region, growing its Singapore office from a one-man operation to over 450 employees over two decades.